erithobra/databases/sql-relational-mapping-lesson/README.md

 	instructor_course_id INT REFERENCES courses(course_id) NOT NULL DEFAULT (0)
 );
 ```
->In pgAdmin you can create it as part of creating the `instructors` table.

 We've created a new column, `instructor_course_id`, which is the foreign key referencing `course_id`, the primary key in the `Courses` table.
 An instructor should always be teaching a course; that's why we have put a `NOT NULL` constraint.